adwait1-g/adwait1-g.github.io/_posts/2018-08-18-memory-layout-of-a-process.md

 *   Entry 1:

     *   Address space : **0x400000 - 0x401000**
-    *   The Text Segment of a program is mapped onto this address space.The Text Segment contains Header details and the C program we wrote in form of machine language.
+    *   The Text Section of a program is mapped onto this address space.The Text Segment contains Header details and the C program we wrote in form of machine language.
     *   Second column is **r-xp** . **r** stands for Read Permission, **w** stands for **Write Permission** and **x** stands for **Executable** Permission.
 This Address space has Read and Executable Permissions.
 It means, it can be read and it can be executed also.
 Generally, any segment which has Executable Permissions will also have Read Permissions because you have to read and process the segment to execute code in it.

 *   Entry 2:

     *   Address space : **0x600000 - 0x601000**
-    *   The **read-only** Segment is mapped onto this address space.
-This Segment consists of Hard-coded strings etc., It's permissions is **r--p** as expected.
+    *   The **read-only** section is mapped onto this address space.
+This Section consists of Hard-coded strings etc., It's permissions is **r--p** as expected.

 *   Entry 3:

     *   Address space : **0x601000 - 0x602000**
-    *   This is the Data Segment.
+    *   This is the Data Section.
 It has all the global variables in it.
 Check out the addresses of **gv1** and **gv2** of **code1** .
     *   It's permissions is **rw-p** .

-*   The point to understand is, all these 3 segments belong to the same file - **/rev_eng_series/post_4/code1** .
-So, the same file is **not** being mapped thrice, but 3 different segments(Text, Read-Only, Data) of the **same** executable file are mapped to 3 different address spaces.
+*   The point to understand is, all these 3 sections belong to the same file - **/rev_eng_series/post_4/code1** .
+So, the same file is **not** being mapped thrice, but 3 different sections(Text, Read-Only, Data) of the **same** executable file are mapped to 3 different address spaces.

 *   Entry 4: